compsoc-edinburgh/cook-book/main_courses/medium/stuffed-peppers.md

 ## Ingredients

 * 11 peppers (I tend to use red or yellow)
-* 3 brown onions
+* 3 brown onions, finely chopped
-* 2 carrots
+* 2 carrots, coarsely grated
-* 300g Champignon mushrooms (any of the smaller mushrooms varieties should do)
+* 300g Champignon mushrooms (any of the smaller mushrooms varieties should do), washed and finely chopped
 * 200g rice (risotto or generally white rice)
-* 1 bunch of fresh dill
+* 1 bunch of fresh dill, finely chopped
 * 1 can chopped tomatoes
 * 1 tbsp dry thyme
 * 60ml oil